Mandate

 In accordance with the mandate described above, the NMCC will:

-• develop material on proposed changes for the relevant user’s guides and commentaries, where applicable;
+- support development of material for the relevant user’s guides and commentaries, where applicable;